newfacetv/mydigisign-website/images/features/README.md

-# Feature Images - Placeholders
+# Feature Images

-This directory contains placeholder images for the hero section feature showcase.
-Replace these placeholder files with actual images of your digital signage platform.
+This directory contains images for the hero section feature showcase.
+Replace these files with actual images of your digital signage platform.

 ## Image Specifications